Select your operating system:

 ./install-ompl-ubuntu.sh --appwill install the latest release of OMPL.app with Python bindings

 ./install-ompl-ubuntu.sh --githubwill install the main branch of OMPL (this can be combined with the other flags above)

 pipand from source.
 It will ask for your password to install things.
 The script has been tested on vanilla installs of 16.04 (Xenial) and higher.
 The Python binding generation requires a lot of RAM; having 6GB or more available is recommended.

 apt-get install libompl-dev ompl-demosNote that this package does not include Python bindings.

-Debian packages for the latest version of OMPL are also found in ROS distributions (they might be newer than the standard Ubuntu ompl packages).
-All you need to do is add the ROS repository to your list of sources (you probably have added this already if you are using ROS):
+Debian packages for OMPL are also found in ROS distributions.
+Note that these packages do not include Python bindings.
+To install the ROS version of OMPL you need to add the ROS repository to your list of sources (you have probably have done this already if you are using ROS):

 - Create a build directory and run cmake: